H1d3r/AzureFunctionRedirector/README.md

 I was trying to look at ways to use Azure for relaying our beacon traffic through it, work is based on the `A Thousand Sails, One Harbor` blog post by @NinjaParanoid but even though great it was fully demonstrated with the usage of Brute Ratel, the C2 offered by Dark Vortex.
 Now the challenge was building this manually so I relied on tools and source code edits to modify any necessary code before compiling and uploading to Azure.

-When looking at some of the older posts to try and replcaite these techniques using Cobalt Strike I encountered issues, some fucntions where build in Node JS, Python and C#, I took the latter since I am more comfortable with this and I already started following NinjaParanoid guide.
+When looking at some of the older posts to try and replcaite these techniques using Cobalt Strike I encountered issues, some functions where build in Node JS, Python and C#, I took the latter since I am more comfortable with this and I already started following NinjaParanoid guide.

 I found some great help when trying to replicate it on Cobalt Strike using the [FunctionalC2](https://web.archive.org/web/20241203083420/https://fortynorthsecurity.com/blog/azure-functions-functional-redirection/) blog.
 I noticed that in the Functions they need a prefix value in the URL so these were created: